shmugoh/shmugoh.github.io/src/pages/index.md

 Self-taught programmer located in Colombia, specializing in Python, Golang, and JavaScript; including frameworks like as React Native.

-I demonstrate a tenacious approach to problem-solving and thrive in dynamic environments.
-I'm devoted to stay up-to-date with the most recent technological trends, always ready to tackle new challenges head-on.
+I demonstrate a persistent attitude to problem-solving and perform well in fast-paced settings.
+I'm dedicated on staying up-to-date with the most recent technological trends, always ready to tackle new challenges head-on.

 I put my creations on display for all to see, but when it comes to consuming, I prefer to keep it on the down-low.
 I like to call it my